Gautam Bambawale: Career

 Bambawale joined the Indian Foreign Service in August 1984.
 He studied Mandarin Chinese and served in the Indian missions at Hong Kong and Beijing from 1985 to 1991.
 Upon his return to the Ministry of External Affairs in New Delhi, he served as the first Desk Officer for China in the Ministry.
 From 1993 to 1994, Bambawale was the Director in the Americas Division of the Ministry.

 From 1994 to 1998, he was the Director of the Indian Cultural Centre in Berlin where he dealt with Public diplomacy.
 From March 2001 to June 2002, he worked at the Ministry of External Affairs in New Delhi as the Staff Officer to the Foreign Secretary of India.
 Subsequently, he functioned at the Prime Minister's Office in New Delhi as the Deputy Chief in the Division of National Security Affairs, Defence and International Policy.

 Bambawale was the Minister (Political) and Head of the Political Wing at the Indian Embassy in Washington, D.C. from July to September 2007.
 From September 2007 to December 2009, he served as India's first Consul General in Guangzhou.
 From December 2009 to July 2014, he was the Joint Secretary (East Asia) at the Ministry of External Affairs in New Delhi.

 He also served as the Indian Ambassador to Bhutan from August 2014 to December 2015 and the High Commissioner of India to Pakistan from January 2016 to November 2017.

 Bambawale is considered as an expert on China.

+Bambawale is the Trustee and Senior Fellow at Pune International Centre- a Pune based non-partisan think tank, he is also the convenor of Asia Economic Dialogue, a 1.5 track geoeconomics dialogue held in collaboration with Ministry of External Affairs and Pune International Centre.

 He joined Ola Cabs in 2020, as a senior adviser for corporate and international affairs.